deferral-2-0/Agile-Politico/README.md

 4. SET up envs
-   Follow the format provided in the `.env.sample` file to create your own local `.env` file Once your `.env` is ready run
+   Follow the format provided in the `.env.sample` file to create your own local `.env` file Once your `.env` is ready run.

+   **NB**

+   - You will need a sendgrid account so that you can paste your API key in the SENDGRID env variable

 ```

-source ./env
+source ./.env

 ```